kaosborn/KaosPhysics/README.md

 but will usually be accessed from the nuclides array (also a singleton).
 Actual property names of the object are camel-cased versions of the argument names seen above.

-The `name` parameter is the element name for the 'en' language.
+The `name` parameter supplies the element name in the default language of world-English ('en').
-Nuclide name translations are provided by the `nameMap` dictionary constructor parameter.
+Element name translations are supplied by the `nameMap` constructor parameter.
-If no entry exists for a language, then it will default to the value for the 'en' language.
-At runtime, use the `GetName(string)` method to get the element's name for the supplied language.
+The `GetName(string)` method may then be used to get the element's language-specific name.

 ```cs
 Console.WriteLine ("H name in Spain: " + Nuclide.Table[1].GetName("es"));